frankwwu/RepData_PeerAssessment1/PA1_template.knit.md

 ### What is the average daily activity pattern?

-1. Make a time series plot (i.e. type = l) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+1. Make a time series plot (i.e. type = “l”) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

 ```r